 Just south of the River Thames, the London Bridge area is one of the most quintessential London neighborhoods.

-Whether you stay at a hotel in London bridge or are just visiting from elsewhere in the city, you’ll find so many things to do in London Bridge that can fill a whole day with activity.
+Whether you stay at a hotel in London bridge or are just visiting from elsewhere in the city, you’ll find so many iconic London attractions to do in London Bridge that can fill a whole day with activity.

-We set out on a challenge to see what we could get done and what hidden nooks and crannies we could explore, and we ended up finding these iconic things to do near London Bridge to inspire you to plan your own trip.
+We set out on a challenge to see what we could get done and what hidden nooks and crannies we could explore, and we ended up finding these iconic things to see in London near London Bridge to inspire you to plan your own trip.

-Oh, and spoiler alert: this is one of the most picturesque areas of London, so don’t forget your travel camera!
+Oh, and spoiler alert: this is one of the most picturesque areas of London to stay in, so don’t forget your travel camera!

 Hey, sidenote!
 If you’re traveling to the UK or live in the UK, whether for a short period of time or as an expat, why don’t you join my Facebook group where you can ask questions, get advice or just look at pretty pictures of this part of the world!
 Just click here to request to join and I’ll add you!